 Find out more about course offerings through your Virginia Cooperative Extension local offices.

-The Centers for Disease Control and Prevention estimates that 76 million people in the United States become sick with food-borne illnesses annually.
-Of those, 325,000 are hospitalized and 5,000 die.
+The Centers for Disease Control and Prevention estimates that 1 in 6 Americans become sick with food-borne illnesses annually.
+Of those, 128,000 are hospitalized and 3,000 die.

 “Something as simple as hand-washing can greatly impact outcomes.
 If we change a behavior, like increase hand-washing, we can reduce the incidence of food-borne illness.
 If we can reduce the number of incidents, we can ultimately reduce the health care costs associated with food-borne illness.” — Karen Gehrt, former Associate Director, Family and Consumer Sciences, Virginia Cooperative Extension